The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: BART in Nonparametric Regression

-\subsection{Numerical study}
+\subsection{Numerical Study}

-In this section, we provide a numerical study that shows the successful performance of BART for model \eqref{eqn:modelreg} with a piecewise smooth function.
-For competitors we consider the random forest and deep neural network (DNN) models with the rectified linear unit (ReLU) activation functions, which are believed to work well for discontinuous or complicated smooth functions.
-In particular, the recent literature has reported that DNN models are instrumental in adapting to complicated function classes with the guaranteed optimal properties \citep[e.g.,][]{petersen2018optimal,imaizumi2019deep,schmidt2020nonparametric,hayakawa2020minimax}.
-The random forest is expected to perform similarly to BART, as it is also based on the additive tree structure.
-Our numerical study shows that BART outperforms these competitors in estimating piecewise smooth classes.
+In this section, we conduct a numerical study that shows the successful performance of BART with a variety of multivariate functions.
+For competitors we consider Gaussian process (GP) prior regression, gradient boosting (GB), random forest (RF), and neural network (NN) models with the rectified linear unit (ReLU) activation function.
+GP prior regression is widely exploited for multiple nonparametric regression and ensures theoretical optimality for smooth functions \citep{van2008rates}.
+GB is expected to work similarly to BART.
+RF is expected to satisfactorily detect discontinuous boundaries along the coordinates, as it is based on the additive tree ensembles.
+We know that NN models adapt well to complicated function classes with the guaranteed optimal properties \citep[e.g.,][]{petersen2018optimal,imaizumi2019deep,schmidt2020nonparametric,hayakawa2020minimax}.
+Our numerical study shows that BART outperforms these competitors in adapting to complicated smoothness structures.